 - 1 teaspoon ancho chili powder

 - 1/4 teaspoon cumin

 - 1/4 teaspoon ancho chili powder

 - 1/8 teaspoon chipotle powder optional

-- Combine all meatloaf ingredients into a medium bowl, turkey all the way through the pepper.
+- Pre-heat oven to 350ºF.
+Line a rimmed baking sheet with non-stick foil (or regular foil and spray it) or parchment.
+Combine all meatloaf ingredients into a medium bowl, turkey all the way through the pepper.
 Start with 3/4 cup of breadcrumbs.
 If the mixture feels wet, add the last 1/4 cup.
 Mix gently but completely with your hands (I wear food handler gloves).